 See the recipe card below for the remaining ingredients and quantities.

-- Begin by cooking the pasta to al dente, according to the directions on the package.
-Make sure you reserve some of the pasta water after cooking to use for the sauce.
+Step 1: Begin by cooking the pasta to al dente, according to the directions on the package.
+Ensure you reserve a cup of pasta water after cooking.
+Heat butter in a large skillet over medium-high heat, add the garlic and cook for 1-2 minutes until fragrant.

 - The lemon ricotta pasta is best when served immediately after cooking.
 You can eat it the next day as leftovers, but just be aware that the sauce will not be as creamy after sitting in the fridge.